jacoscaz/treesandrobots.github.io/lists/things.md

 >
 > &mdash; Chuck Palahniuk, Fight Club

-Taking care of our material belongings is not a trivial affair.
-In fact, for many people

-There's very few things I detest more than looking for a tool and either not finding it or, worse, finding a sub-par tool that slows me down or ruins my work.

-Even worse, I can't stand the idea of investing time and money and things that do not deserve such investment,

-  like to surround myself with _good_ tools.
-Not necessarily _the best_, but _good_.
-Not necessarily the _most aesthetically pleasing_, but _nice looking_.
+I like to surround myself with _good_ things.
+Not necessarily the _best_, not necessarily the _most beautiful_, not necessarily the _most practical_.
+Just... _good_.
+A selected number of balanced compromises between aesthetics, functionality, practicality, durability, cost and environmental impact that I would be happy to suggest to those I care about and pass on to future generations.
+What follows is an on-going effort to list and keep track of some of these things.

+Last updated on 2023-12-27.

 ## Computers

-### Laptops
+- Laptops

-[Apple MacBook Pro][300]
+    - [Apple MacBook Pro][300]

-### Keyboards
+- Keyboards
     - [Microsoft Sculpt][301]
 - Mice
     - [Logitech MX Master 3][302]
     - [Logitech MX Ergo][303]
 - Monitors
-    - []
+    - [Lenovo ThinkVision P27h-10][305]
 - Accessories
     - [Putorsen heavy-duty monitor arm][304]